 Designer: Angelo Mangiarotti

 Mangiarotti, the prominent designer, feels that "the position of materials in design is as important as the position of ideas in the brain."
-It is regarded that the correctness of the design process is almost as crucial as the product's quality.
+People consider the accuracy of the design process to be almost as important as the quality of the product.

 The iconic "Eros Series" marble side table series is without a doubt the best manifestation of this design principle.
 The designer picked marble, a "raw material" with a lot of roughness, to give it a unique artistic expression.
 Shining like a sculpture.